royeradames/nestjs-zero-to-hero/README.md

 ![implementing-typeorm](assets/typeorm/implementing-typeorm.png)

 #### Active Record vs Data Mapper

+Like Angular template (active records) and reactive forms (data mapper).
 [Active Record vs Data Mapper](https://typeorm.io/#/active-record-data-mapper) Echelon uses **Data Mapper**.

 - For big applications.
 - uses Repository pattern.
   - A way to make custom sql queries like knexjs.
     - Can be place in the service or in another file with a class.

 #### creating new table